Tetralux/odin.vim/README.md

 ### Installation

 Simply clone the repository into your Vim's package directory.
+(Vim must be installed from https://www.vim.org.)
 If using [Pathogen](https://github.com/tpope/vim-pathogen), clone it into the `bundle` folder within Vim's package directory, instead.

 Note that the package directory is located in `%USERPROFILE%\vimfiles` on Windows,